SLO | EN

 Content (Syllabus outline)

-• Translation of legal and political texts from English to Slovene and vice versa • Introduction to the conventions of the genre and rhetorical standards • Search for appropriate information to gain a better grasp of the thematic aspects of a document • Contrastive text analysis on the micro and macro levels • Translation problems and strategies • Justification of translation choices re text type conventions, target audience, cultural specifics, etc. • Search and use of parallel texts. • Terminology research, making of glossaries. • Use of translation tools and resources
+• Translation of legal and political texts from English to Slovene and vice versa • Introduction to the conventions of the genre and rhetorical standards • Search for appropriate information to gain a better grasp of the thematic aspects of a document • Contrastive text analysis on the micro and macro levels • Translation problems and strategies • Legal translations as culturemes • Justification of translation choices re text type conventions, target audience, cultural specifics, etc. • Search and use of parallel texts. • Terminology research, making of glossaries. • Use of translation tools and resources

 Learning and teaching methods